-MCD OUTCOME COMPONENT SCHOOL PLAN Federal Search and Following the LAUSD Special Education Policy manual based on state and federal law governing special education, the Requirement, Serve SRHS #8 Schools Collaborative will actively seek to identify students with special needs in their student population.
-District 1.
-At the beginning of the year, LAUSD's Are You Puzzled by Your Child's Special Needs? publications Brochure will be given to every student take home.
-Also, the following publications will be readily available in the main and forms are office for parents and staff upon request: available Are You Puzzled by Your Child's Special Needs?
-Brochure avanabic Student Enrollment Form Request for Special Education Assessment Form Student Information Questionnaire for Parents and Guardians A Parent's Guide to Special Education Services (Including Procedural Rights and Safeguards) The Parent Resource Network poster will be posted in the main office.
-2. SRHS #8 Schools Collaborative will use the district enrollment form for students enrolling at the school which has the parents answer the following five questions: A. Did the student receive special education services at his/her previous school?
-B. Did the student have an Individualized Education Program (IEP) at his/her previous school?
-C. Did the student have a Section 504 Plan at his/her previous school?
-D. Does the student have difficulties that interfere with his/her ability to go to school or learn?
-E. Has this student been identified for Gifted and Talented Educational services (GATE)?
-If the parent answers no to all of the questions, no further action is required.
-If the parent answers yes, the school administrator or designee will do the following: a.
+MCD OUTCOME COMPONENT SCHOOL PLAN COMPONENT Search and Serve Following the LAUSD Special Education Policy manual based on state and federal law governing special education, the SRHS #8 Small Schools Collaborative will actively seek to identify students with special needs in their student population.
+1. At the beginning of the year, LAUSD's Are You Puzzled by Your Child's Special Needs?
+Brochure will be given to every student take home.
+Also, the following publications will be readily available in the main office for parents and staff upon request: Are You Puzzled by Your Child's Special Needs?
+Brochure Student Enrollment Form Request for Special Education Assessment Form Student Information Questionnaire for Parents and Guardians A Parent's Guide to Special Education Services (Including Procedural Rights and Safeguards) The Parent Resource Network poster will be posted in the main office.
+2. SRHS #8 Small Schools Collaborative will use the district enrollment form for students enrolling at the school which has the parents answer the following five questions: A. Did the student have an Individualized Education Program (IEP) at his/her previous school?
+Did the student have a Section 504 Plan at his/her previous school?
+Does the student have difficulties that interfere with his/her ability to go to school or learn?
+E. Has this student been identified for Gifted and Talented Educational services (GATE)? administrator or designee will do the following: a.
 Incoming student is from another LAUSD school-the school will look up the IEP on Welligent and provide the services as stated on the IEP.
 Should any concerns or possible changes need to be addressed, the school will hold a review IEP. b.
 Incoming student is from a school in California that is outside the district-the school the SA will obtain a copy of the active IEP from the other school district in order to provide comparable services after consulting with the parents until a 30 day IEP can be held. c.
-Incoming student from another school where an assessment has begun-the administrator and/or designee will .] collaborate with the previous schools to complete the assessment and hold an initial IEP.
+Incoming student from another school where an assessment has begun-the administrator and/or designee will collaborate with the previous schools to complete the assessment and hold an initial IEP.